-Class Music students will be auditioned where and when necessary to determine appropriate ensemble placement (with the exception of students already in the Senior Concert Band, the Scimitar String Orchestra and the Classic Guitar Ensemble).
+Class Music students will be auditioned where and when necessary to determine appropriate ensemble placement (with the exception of students already in the Senior Concert Band, the Scimitar String Orchestra and the Senior Guitar Ensemble).

 Students who complete the Lower School Class Music course are invited to participate in their relevant ensemble throughout Years 11 and 12.
 These students must commit to full membership for at least one school year (i.e. not withdraw from their ensemble part-way through the year).
-Upper school students who elect to participate will be subject to the same attendance policy as compulsory students.
+Upper school students who elect to participate will be subject to the same attendance policy as enrolled students.

 5. Ensemble Attendance

 Attendance at rehearsals is compulsory for all students enrolled in Class and Instrumental music units.
 The weekly Ensemble Rehearsal is a timetabled lesson (off the gridline) in the same way as, for example, a Maths or English class.
-Ensemble is part of the Instrumental Assessment.
+Ensemble participation is part of the Instrumental Assessment.
 Failure to attend an ensemble rehearsal is classed as truancy.

 Where a student has been absent from school on the day of a rehearsal it will not be necessary to provide a separate note for the Ensemble Conductor in addition to the one required by the Care Group teacher.
 However, the student must communicate with the Ensemble Conductor regarding such an absence.

 In exceptional circumstances, students may be excused from rehearsal by presenting a note signed and dated by a parent or guardian in advance of that rehearsal.
-Routine medical and dental appointments are not considered an exception, so please make every effort to make these appointments at other times.
+Routine medical and dental appointments are not considered an exception, so please make every effort to book these appointments at other times.
 A telephone call is a suitable substitute for a note.

-Requests made by a student to absent themselves or to leave a rehearsal early will not be accepted unless the parent provides a note in advance or collects their child personally from the rehearsal.
+Any request made by a student to absent themselves or to leave a rehearsal early will not be accepted unless the parent provides a note in advance or collects their child personally from the rehearsal.
 This is a legal duty-of-care requirement.

 6. Ensemble Assessment